-2022 STI Program.
-There are two performance components to our 2022 STI program - our Corporate Multiplier (which is based on our achievement of correlated revenue and non-GAAP operating margin metrics) and each NEO's Individual Goals.
+2023 STI Program.
+The two performance components of our 2023 STI program were our Corporate Multiplier (based on our achievement of correlated revenue and non-GAAP operating margin metrics) and each NEO's Individual Goals.
 The Individual Goal percentage achievement is capped at 100%, which means that it may only decrease, but not increase, any amounts earned based on the Corporate Multiplier.